Taking a Closer Look at Each Option…

 See our in-depth descriptions of Nevada’s business advantages.

 What’s My Best Choice: Nevada LLC or elaware LLC?

 The primary rights in Delaware corporate law benefit shareholders of public corporations.
-This attracts large public companies that trade on various exchanges across the country to provide the best protection to their shareholders.
-Delaware’s corporate law, about corporate takeovers, is the strongest in the U.S. However, for everyone else, the following chart illustrates several benefits of Nevada over Delaware:
+This attracts large public companies that trade on various exchanges across the country to provide their shareholders’ best protection.
+Delaware’s corporate law about corporate takeovers is the strongest in the U.S. However, for everyone else, the following chart illustrates several benefits of Nevada over Delaware: